 Events can be posted by faculty, staff (including student staff) and members of the student government, or by others upon special request.

 What type of events can be posted on the Events Calendar?

 Queen's Events Calendar can be used to promote:

 - Queen's-sanctioned events happening on campus

 Some areas of the University, such as the Registrar and Human Rights Office, may also use the calendar to promote important dates (eg. add-drop deadlines and faith dates).

 Do I need an account to post items on the Events Calendar?

 Yes.
 Please go to the Admin and Access page for more information

 How do events appear on Queen's home page?

 Queen's home page Events Calendar items automatically appear via an RSS feed from the calendar.
 Some events are also spotlighted with text and a graphic further down on the homepage.
 If you would like your event to be considered for spotlighting on the homepage, please e-mail email@example.com.
-With few exceptions, event notices are not promoted through our home page news items, which are pulled from Queen's News Centre.
+With few exceptions, event notices are not promoted through our home page news items, which are pulled from Queen's Gazette.
 Please contact News and Media Services for more information on event news.